 Apply to a dry coat, don’t wet the dog down first as normally is done before a bath.
 It uses the same stuff that is in oral stool softeners for humans.

 It softens the outer shell of the flea and tick.
+You can literally watch the fleas melt on the coat.

 There is no residual effect, so don’t expect it to keep the fleas away after the shampoo.